AdaCore/spark2014/docs/ug/appendix.rst

    --mode=       Proof mode
-       check       Check SPARK restrictions for code where SPARK_Mode=On prove       Prove subprogram contracts and absence of run-time errors (default) flow        Prove object initialization and globals and depends contracts all         Both analyses flow and prove are activated -q            Be quiet/terse
+       check       Check SPARK restrictions for code where SPARK_Mode=On prove       Prove subprogram contracts and absence of run-time errors (default) flow        Prove object initialization, globals and depends contracts all         Activates all modes
+   -q            Be quiet/terse
    --clean       Remove GNATprove intermediate files, and exit --report=     Output mode